Orca (assistive technology): History

 The development of Orca was started by the Accessibility Program Office (APO) of Sun Microsystems, Inc. (now Oracle) with contributions from many community members.
 The original idea and the first working prototype for Orca was started in May 2004 by Marc Mulcahy, a blind programmer who worked for Sun Microsystems.
 When Mulcahy left Sun Microsystems and ventured out to start his own company, the Accessibility Program Office took his work, continued with it and released the first official version on September 3, 2006.
 When Oracle acquired Sun Microsystems in 2010 they cut developer jobs of full-time developers working on GNOME accessibility components, including Orca main maintainer Willie Walker.
 Since then, Orca is run by volunteers, led by Joanmarie Diggs.
 On September 7, 2011, Igalia, a company specialized in Free Software, hired Joanmarie Diggs and is supporting her work in Orca.

 Features

+By default, Orca uses speech-dispatcher for its TTS support.
+In basic configuration, it does not sound natural.
+In addition, there is basic support for Spiel which allows choosing voices from multiple synthesizers, currently including eSpeak and Piper, which is quality TTS.

 Orca's profiles allow users to save and load multiple configurations and the users can quickly access to different profiles, making it far easier to access multilingual text and environments.